Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 Best serverless Postgres

-Serverless PostgreSQL with scale-to-zero, instant database branching and a generous free tier — a favourite for dev/preview environments and spiky workloads, with a Sydney region available.
-As a US company it sits under the CLOUD Act, and it's a database service rather than a full backend, so auth, APIs and storage are still yours to build.
+Serverless PostgreSQL with scale-to-zero, instant database branching and a generous free tier, a favourite for dev/preview environments and spiky workloads, with a Sydney region available.
+As a US-owned company it's run from overseas, and it's a database service rather than a full backend, so auth, APIs and storage are still yours to build.

 • Serverless scale-to-zero; pay for what you use